mi::neuraylib::ITransaction Class Reference

 Parameters

-The name of the element in the database to remove.
+- The name of the element in the database to mark for removal.

 Returns

-• -1: There is no DB element named name visible in this transaction (only_localize is false) or there is no DB element named name in the scope of this transaction (only_localized is true).
+- -1: For global removals: there is no DB element named name visible in this transaction.
+For local removals: there is no DB element named name in the scope of this transaction or there is no version of that DB element in one of the parent scopes.

 Stores the element db_element in the database under the name name and with the privacy level privacy.
 After a successful store operation the passed interface pointer must no longer be used, except for releasing it.
 This is due to the fact that after a store() the database retains ownership of the stored data.
 You can obtain the stored version from the database using the access() or edit() methods.